Admissible subsets and Littelmann paths in affine Kazhdan-Lusztig theory: Abstract

 \section{Abstract}

 The center of an extended affine Hecke algebra is known to be isomorphic to the ring of symmetric functions associated to the underlying finite Weyl group $W_0$.
-The set of Weyl characters $\ss_\la$ forms a basis of the center and this character acts as translation on the Kazhdan-Lusztig basis element $C_{w_0}$ where $w_0$ is the longest element of $W_0$, that is we have $\ss_\la C_{w_0}=C_{p_\la w_0}$.
-As a consequence, we see that the coefficients that appears when decomposing $\ss_\tau \ss_\la C_{w_0}=\ss_\tau C_{p_\la w_0}$ in the Kazhdan-Lusztig basis are tensor multiplicities of the Lie algebra with Weyl group $W_0$.
-The aim of this paper is to explain how admissible subsets and Littelmann paths, which are models to compute such multiplicities, naturally appear when working out the decomposition of $\ss_\tau C_{p_\la w_0}$ in the Kazhdan-Lusztig basis.
+The set of Weyl characters $\sfs_\la$ forms a basis of the center and Lusztig showed in~\cite{Lus15} that these characters act as translations on the Kazhdan-Lusztig basis element $C_{w_0}$ where $w_0$ is the longest element of $W_0$, that is we have $C_{w_0}\sfs_\la =C_{w_0t_\la}$.
+As a consequence, the coefficients that appear when decomposing~$C_{\tla}\sfs_\tau$ in the Kazhdan-Lusztig basis are tensor multiplicities of the Lie algebra with Weyl group $W_0$.
+The aim of this paper is to explain how admissible subsets and Littelmann paths, which are models to compute such multiplicities, naturally appear when working out this decomposition.